FunSTW/Self/README.md

-This repo is for my resume, please ignore :D
+This repo is for my resume, pls ignore :D